korzan-og/F1-Racing-Leaderboard-POC/README.md

         pip3 install confluent-kafka
         python3 f1_producer.py
      ```
+       * Ensure this terminal window is running continuoulsy.
+Do not close this window.
 3.  **Start the backend server:**
       * The server will start at `http://localhost:9000/api/leaderboard`.
       * Open another new terminal and run